 You can also trigger this manually with /compact when the conversation has accumulated noise but Claude has learned valuable context you want to preserve.

-Agents configured with memory: project build :
+Agents configured with memory: project build that carries across sessions:

 .claude/agent-memory/code-fix-scout/